 Brindle & Green originally delivered BNG for clients with development sites in Warwickshire where this progressive County Council sought to secure its own policies in this field ahead of implementation by government.
 Since then we have gone further afield and consider ourselves proficient in delivering this now vital tool.
 If you need any support or advice on BNG then please don’t hesitate to get in touch.

-We’re excited to welcome Eddie to the Brindle & Green contracting team as our newest Contracting Technician.
+We’re delighted to welcome Sian Ellis to Brindle & Green as a Graduate Landscape Architect.